tankf33der/vlang-utf8io/README.md

-Great and the only PicoLisp language has simple and robust IO from reading from file(s).
+Great and the only PicoLisp language has simple and robust IO for reading from file(s).

 Lets implement API on Vlang:
 ```v